Van Nuys Court Three-Strikes Cases

 So, unless you're a local attorney like me who is in Van Nuys all the time fighting and battling cases, you are not going to know who to talk to, who has the power, and what to say to them to get them to strike the strike in your client's case.

-So, come in and sit down – if it's your loved one in trouble, let's talk about it.
+So, come in and sit down—if your loved one is in trouble, let's talk about it.
 I'll visit them in the county jail.
 We'll go over their case.
 We'll talk about everything and see what we can do about getting him out of custody as soon as possible and dealing with this three-strike law related to a criminal case.
 Contact the Hedding Law Firm for help.